 Transactional emails are the heart of your e-commerce email marketing strategy.
 These emails include everything from the order confirmation to the shipping information.

 In Chamaileon, we designed order confirmation email templates so that they can be used in every industry.
-You can use them as inspiration or redesign them for free to match with your brand.
+You can use them as inspiration or modify them for free to match with your brand.

 Now, let's take a look at some of the order confirmation email examples below.